vlastroG/cfun/README.md

 # cfun
-This is my C study project.
+This project contains simple C programs for Linux